lammps/lammps/doc/src/bond_lepton.rst

 .. versionadded:: TBD

-Bond style *lepton* computes bonded interactions between two atoms, between which a bond has been defined, based on evaluating strings.
+Bond style *lepton* computes bonded interactions between two atoms with a custom function.
 The potential function must be provided as an expression string using "r" as the distance variable relative to the reference distance :math:`r_0` which is provided as a bond coefficient.
 For example `"200.0*r^2"` represents a harmonic potential with a force constant *K* of 200.0 energy units:

 .. math::